MohmedEmad/amazon_tests/README.md

 You can use other docker commands like **docker ps, docker images, docker exec, docker attach**, etc.

-Note: you can check pachage.json file scripts section for more predefined scripts and short commands to run (example: **npm run e2e:chrome** -> will will run tests in Chrome browser)
+Note: you can check package.json file scripts section for more predefined scripts and short commands to run (example: **npm run e2e:chrome** -> will run tests in Chrome browser)